Concise Fuzzy Planar Embedding of Graphs: a Dimensionality Reduction Approach: Experiments

+We now present our main results for lossy graph compression.
+The accuracy of fuzzy adjacency queries and the graph compression ratio are used as quality measures.
+The compression ratio is widely defined as:

+In our case, this is calculated for undirected graphs represented by an adjacency matrix as:

+Our experiments show that the fuzzy accuracy was surprisingly very high and (therefore) varied insignificantly with the choice of $k$.
+As such, the choice of $k=2$ would be recommended for our fuzzy graph representation since it obviously gives the highest compression ratio.

+For an adjacency list representation, and with $k=2$, our dimensionality reduction method still achieves notable compression ratios.
+For example, if the number of edges is only three times the number of nodes ($e=3n$), then the compression ratio would be two.
+To see this, note that the uncompressed graph size would be $n+e=4n$.
+As far as we know, the number of edges is usually larger (than $3n$) in all large graphs used in the literature.
+Obviously, there is a positive relationship between the number of edges and the compression ratio in the case of an adjacency list representation.

-While the above results suggest a tremendous loss of information, fuzzy answers can make up for more certain ones.
-A fuzzy answer is considered ``sound'' if it returns a value above 0.5 for a pair of nodes that happen to be neighbors and a value below 0.5 for a pair that are non-neighbors.
-The figure below shows, among fuzzy queries, the percentage of sound ``yes'' and sound ``no'' answers as a function of k.
+The results of our experiments on the graphs of Table \ref{tab:datasets} are presented in Table \ref{tab:merge1} below.
+Obviously, the achieved fuzzy accuracy was nearly perfect and resulted in a nearly perfect overall accuracy, thus achieving nearly lossless compression.
+A fuzzy answer is considered ``sound'' if it returns a value above 0.5 for a pair of nodes that happen to be neighbors, and a value below 0.5 for a pair that are non-neighbors.
+The graph with the red line in Figure \ref{Accuracy} shows, among fuzzy queries, the percentage of sound ``yes'' and sound ``no'' answers as a function of the target dimension $k$.
+While the definite answers' results of Figure \ref{definite} suggest a tremendous loss of information for small values of $k$, our results show that fuzzy answers can almost always make up for more certain ones.

-The above results reveal a somewhat counterintuitive finding: lower dimensions are required to maintain a higher accuracy of fuzzy answers.
-A preliminary speculation would predict that higher values of $k$ offer a higher level of accuracy, as we are reducing the amount of compression.
-However, the observed behavior could be related to the distribution of data points in a higher dimensional space.
-Euclidean distances in such spaces might take on differing interpretations than typical 2-dimensional and 3-dimensional distances.
+In addition to the above experiments, comparisons were conducted to contrast the performance of our approach when using FastMap and when using Multidimensional Scaling (MDS).
+Several criteria were considered.
+As expected, FastMap achieves a faster mapping than MDS.
+It achieves the compression in less than quarter the time needed for MDS on all the considered graphs.

+The normalized stress of the mappings was computed for both of the mapping approaches.
+MDS was able to achieve a lower stress value, which corresponds to a better fitting of the data points, as expected.
+Yet, the normalized stress values for both approaches seem to converge as $k$ gets larger.
+As a matter of fact, the difference between such stress values is almost negligible ($\approx$ $10^{-4}$) when $k$ gets larger than 6.
+Furthermore, both FastMap and MDS exhibit a decrease in stress value with higher values of $k$, moving towards a more accurate representation.
+This follows naturally from the fact that we are reducing the amount of compression as we map the graph to a higher dimensional space.

+Surprisingly, the accuracy of our fuzzy method is much higher with the FastMap mapping, as shown in Figure \ref{mdsfast}.
+This can be attributed to the fact that FastMap assumes the $n$ points (corresponding to graph nodes) are already in a ($n-1$)-dimensional space, which in our case gives a perfect mapping to a Euclidean space, and then reduces the dimension of the $n$ points in such a way that approximates the said (perfect) mapping rather than just find/approximate the intrinsic dimension.